Wellness Blood Tests: What They Check For and Why They Matter

 While comprehensive and valuable, wellness blood tests have some limitations to consider:

-Results reflect your health status at the moment of testing and may fluctuate base on recent activities, meals, medications, or stress. -
+- Snapshot in time Results reflect your health status at the moment of testing and may fluctuate base on recent activities, meals, medications, or stress.

-Abnormal results typically require follow-up testing for confirmation and diagnosis. -
+- Not diagnostic solely Abnormal results typically require follow-up testing for confirmation and diagnosis.

-” nNormal” anges are statistical averages that may not represent optimal levels for every individual. -
+- Reference range ” nNormal” anges are statistical averages that may not represent optimal levels for every individual.

 How to prepare for a wellness blood test